sazaamout/volsd/README.md

     -- When the instance is terminated, the client program will release the mounted volume and send a "DiskRelease" message to the *volumesd* which in turn will remove that volume from the disks list.

 # Main features #
+## Pre Installation ##
+  1. ensure that the root user is set to perform passwordless ssh in to all target servers.
+This means you have to setup ssh keys for the root user.
+All target servers must have the root key when they are starting.
+You can configure one server with root keys and save it as image to be used in an autoscaling group.
+  2. ensure that aws cli has the correct permissions to perform s3 and ec2 operations.

 ## Installation ##
   1. clone the project
   2. create a build directory anywhere you want.
 I perfer creating the build directory inside the root directory of the project